pclifford/borderlands2/README.md

     python savefile.py -m eridium=99 old.sav new.sav

-Set the levels of all your items and weapons to match your character's level:
+Set the levels of all your items and weapons (except those at level 1, which are left alone) to match your character's level:

     python savefile.py -m itemlevels old.sav new.sav